 What is trauma?
 Trauma is experienced in many ways by the many people who live with it.
-Trauma is a word that is used so often, it is almost a cliche.
-And yet, when a person lives with the effects of trauma, it can be very hard, very exhausting, frightening or overwhelming.
+Trauma is a word that people currently use to describe everything from horrendous life events all the way through to everyday aggravations and challenges.
+Yet trauma is real and life changing for people who live with the effects of trauma in their daily lives.
+It can be very hard, very exhausting, frightening or overwhelming.
 It can be defeating, it can be confusing.
-I can’t really describe it here sufficiently.

 Trauma isolates and distances people from the feeling of having a “regular” life, disturbs a healthy sense of self, undermines happiness, affects relationships and families, and much more.